Azure/mobile-services-samples/TodoOffline/iOS/Readme.md

 ## Updating the framework

 The first thing we'll need to do to add offline support in our application is to get a version of the Mobile Services iOS SDK which supports it.
 Since we're launching it as a preview feature, it won't be in the official download location.
-So go to **ADD THE LINK TO THE FRAMEWORK HERE** and download it locally.
+For now you can go to http://aka.ms/Gc6fex and download it locally.

 Then, remove the existing framework from the project in Xcode, selecting "Move to Trash" to really delete the files.